-Kennecott Greens Creek Mining Company (KGCMC) has prepared this section of the Annual Report in accordance with the mine's General Plan of Operations (Appendix 3) and Alaska Waste Disposal Permit 0211-BA001.
-A summary of all operational and monitoring activities performed in 2004 is provided.
+Kennecott Greens Creek Mining Company (KGCMC) has prepared this section of the Annual Report in accordance with the mine's General Plan of Operations (Appendix 3) and Alaska Waste Management Permit 0211-BA001.
+A summary of all operational and monitoring activities performed in 2005 is provided.
 Refer to GPO Appendix 3 and permit 0211-BA001 for a detailed description of the tailings facility and associated monitoring requirements.

-KGCMC operated its tailings facility continuously in 2004.
+KGCMC operated its tailings facility continuously in 2005.
 Primary placement areas included the East Expansion and West Buttress (see Tailings Facility as-built in Appendix 1).
-KGCMC added 190,517 cubic yards of material to the Tailings Facility in 2004, bringing the total facility volume to approximately 2,011,987 cubic yards.
-Approximately 309,212 tons of tailings were placed at the tailings facility during this report period with a total placement of all materials at the tailings facility totaling approximately 345,159 tons as calculated from KGCMC surveyed volumes.
+KGCMC added 217,563 cubic yards of material to the Tailings Facility in 2005, bringing the total facility volume to approximately 2,229,550 cubic yards.
+These yardages convert to approximately 349,695 tons of tailings placed at the Tailings Facility during this report period with a total placement of all materials at the Tailings Facility totaling approximately 394,159 tons as calculated from KGCMC surveyed volumes and material densities.